-If you have been reading posts at DOTB for very long you will already know that poking fun at my own religion is something that I do regularly.
-Not really because I have animosity towards Christianity but because it can be quite fun….and of course because if Christians can’t laugh at their mistakes then we’re in a world of hurt since we live a world that is increasingly more educated and sometimes more knowledgeable about Christianity than most Christians are.
+If you have been reading posts at DOTB for very long you will already know that poking fun at our own religion is something that is done regularly.
+Not really because we have animosity towards Christianity but because if Christians can’t laugh at their own weirdness and mistakes then we’re in a world of hurt since we live a world that is increasingly more educated and sometimes more knowledgeable about Christianity than most Christians are.
 That of course brings be to a topic that one of the students in my church alerted me to; unicorns in the Bible.

 - Numbers 23:22